lobrien/D3_Tests/README.md

 D3_Tests
 ========

-Very clumsy work with D3 JavaScript library
+Very clumsy work with D3 JavaScript library.

+simple_bars.html was the first.